-NBRRCDS: specifies the maximum number of records to be copied to the PC file.
+NBRRCDS: specifies the maximum number of records to be copied.

-\END - All records in the from-file are copied to the PC file, dependent upon the selection criteria (QRYSLT parameter).
+END - All records in the from-file are copied, dependent upon the selection criteria (QRYSLT parameter).
 Number of records - Specify the maximum number of records that are to be copied.